-OPUS opened in 2002 in Vancouver’s funky Yaletown district, just across the street from the Canada Line station to the airport (25 minutes door to door).
-Although it’s surrounded by some of the city’s best bars, restaurants, and boutiques, the seawall—with its joggers, in-line skaters, and strolling couples—is only a block away.
+OPUS opened in 2002 in Vancouver’s funky Yaletown district, just across the street from The Canada Line station to the airport (25 minutes door to door).
+Although it’s surrounded by some of the city’s best bars, restaurants, and boutiques, the Yaletown seawall—with its joggers, in-line skaters, and strolling couples—is only a block away.
 Independently owned, OPUS is a genuine boutique hotel, with a modern glass-and-brick exterior and a decidedly sexy interior.
 The bathrooms—with their perfect-for-voyeurs windows and huge soaker tubs—cheekily face the front of the hotel; the lighting is subtle; and the color palate, from the lobby through to the rooms and even the elevators, shimmers with hot jewel-box shades.
-All suites and rooms got a full refresh in 2014, with bold color schemes that match one of five different "room muses."
-The hotel is packed with high-tech toys such as in-room iPads and Galaxy cell phones (which can also be taken off the premises) and complimentary PressReader app access (2,300 newspapers in 55 languages), along with a raft of freebies, from arrival drinks and free Wi-Fi to complimentary town car service.
+All suites and rooms got a full refresh in 2014, with bold color schemes.
+The hotel is packed with high-tech toys such as in-room iPads and iLuv docks featuring Bluetooth and USB charging cords, along with a raft of freebies, from Malin Goetz amenities to free Wi-Fi.